Stock market today: Wall Street hangs near its records after an 8-day winning streak

-NEW YORK (AP) — U.S. stocks are holding near their record levels on Tuesday following their eight-day winning streak.
+NEW YORK (AP) — U.S. stocks are hanging near their record heights on Tuesday following an eight-day winning streak.

+The S&P 500 was 0.2% lower in morning trading and sitting 1.2% below its all-time high set last month.
+It has roared back from its scary summer drop, where the index briefly dropped nearly 10% below its record, and is near its first nine-day winning streak in almost two decades.

+Nvidia was the heaviest weight on the market after falling 2.7%.
+The chip company is one of Wall Street's most influential stocks because it's been riding investors' frenzy around artificial-intelligence technology to become one of the U.S. stock market's most valuable at more than $3 trillion.

+Nvidia has recovered most of its summertime swoon, where its stock dropped more than 20% on worries investors went overboard and took its price too high, but it has remained shaky as it heads into its earnings report scheduled for next week.

-Palo Alto Networks was helping lead the market with a gain of 6.6%.
-The cybersecurity company became the latest big business to report stronger profit and revenue for the latest quarter than analysts expected.
+Palo Alto Networks was helping to limit the market's losses.
+The cybersecurity company jumped 6.4% after becoming the latest big business to report stronger profit and revenue for the latest quarter than analysts expected.
 Companies in the S&P 500 are on track to report their best growth in earnings per share since the end of 2021, according to FactSet.

 High interest rates have been weighing on the economy after the Federal Reserve hiked them sharply in order to get inflation under control.
 On Tuesday, Treasury yields were easing ahead of a speech on Friday by Federal Reserve Chair Jerome Powell, one that's likely to be the week's highlight for financial markets.